April 9, 2019

 Sponsored by SA Water

-The Innovation in SMEs Award recognises small and medium-sized businesses that have fostered innovation an organisation that has fostered innovation to solve a significant environmental and/or water resource related problem; develop a product, solution or service; undertake research or trial applications; share, communicate and ensure acceptance and take up of new knowledge, technology or research; improve manufacturing or business processes and/or improve sales, promotion and product/service delivery.
+The Innovation in SMEs Award recognises small and medium-sized businesses that have fostered innovation innovation to solve a significant environmental and/or water resource related problem; develop a product, solution or service; undertake research or trial applications; share, communicate and ensure acceptance and take up of new knowledge, technology or research; improve manufacturing or business processes and/or improve sales, promotion and product/service delivery.

 Meet the nominees: